apache/mesos/docs/mesos-developers-guide.md

 * A code review request should be created for every JIRA that involves a change to the codebase.

 ### Before you submit
-1. Check out the code from the Apache repository via Git or SVN.
+1. Check out the code from the Apache repository via Git.
 Instructions are on the [Getting Started](http://mesos.apache.org/gettingstarted/) page.

 1. Join the dev@mesos.apache.org mailing list by sending an email to dev-subscribe@mesos.apache.org

-1. Find a JIRA that is currently unassigned that you want to work on at http://issues.apache.org/jira/browse/MESOS, or create your own (you'll need a JIRA account for this, see below)!
+1. Find a JIRA that is currently unassigned that you want to work on at [JIRA issue tracker](https://issues.apache.org/jira/browse/MESOS), or create your own (you'll need a JIRA account for this, see below)!
     2. This could be a JIRA representing a bug (possibly a bug that you encountered and reported, e.g. when trying to build) or a new feature

 1. Assign the JIRA to yourself.
 To do this, you will need: